usecymk/micro/README.md

 | **S** | Save screenshot |
 | **R** | Reset boid parameters (press, not hold) |

-Debug overlays are on by default in experiment mode.
+Debug overlays and the experiment HUD (phase label, group counts, predator hits, pair formations) are on by default.

 ---